 On my first visit, I automatically felt better but along came with soreness.
-I did continue treatment, I saw him (Dr. Alex Jimenez) maybe two or three times out of the week.
+I did continue treatment, I saw Dr. Jimenez maybe two or three times out of the week.
 Shortly after that I started noticing change.Denise

-The shoulder consists of a number of joints which merge together with other complex structures, including muscles, tendons and ligaments, to provide a wide range of movement in the arm, like scratching your back.
+The shoulder consists of a number of joints that merge together with other complex structures, including muscles, tendons, and ligaments, to provide a wide range of movement in the arm, like scratching your back.

-This increased range of motion, however, can cause a variety of health issues.
-It might lead to problems with impingement or it might even result in instability on the bony structures or the soft tissues of the shoulder.
-Shoulder pain might be felt continuously or it might occur through movements of the shoulder.
-Moreover, shoulder pain can be temporary or it might become chronic and require proper diagnosis and treatment.
+However, this increased range of motion can cause various health issues.
+It might lead to impingement problems or even instability on the bony structures or the soft tissues of the shoulder.
+Shoulder pain might be felt continuously or occur through shoulder movements.
+Moreover, shoulder pain can be temporary, or it might become chronic and require proper diagnosis and treatment.

 The article below describes a few of the common causes of shoulder pain and discusses various treatment approaches to help improve shoulder pain.
 A qualified and experienced healthcare professional may be able to provide you with more information regarding your shoulder pain.

-The shoulder is a complex structure which is made up of three bones: the upper arm bone, also known as the humerus, the shoulder blade, also known as the scapula, along the collarbone, also known as the clavicle.
+The shoulder is a complex structure that is made up of three bones: the upper arm bone, also known as the humerus, the shoulder blade, also known as the scapula; along the collarbone, also known as the clavicle.

 The head of the upper arm bone fits into a round socket on the shoulder blade, called the glenoid.
-A variety of ligaments, tendons and muscles then function by holding the upper arm bone.
-These collection of soft tissues are referred to as the rotator cuff.
+Various ligaments, tendons, and muscles function by holding the upper arm bone.
+This collection of soft tissues is referred to as the rotator cuff.
 The main function of the rotator cuff is to both attach and cover the head of the upper arm bone in the shoulder.

-Most health issues that cause shoulder pain fall into four big categories:
+Most health issues that cause shoulder pain fall into four main categories:

-Other much less common causes of shoulder pain can include factors such as tumors, disease or aggravated conditions, and nerve-related problems.
+Other less common causes of shoulder pain include factors such as tumors, disease or aggravated conditions, and nerve-related problems.
 Below, we will discuss the common causes of shoulder pain in detail.

-The bursae are small, fluid-filled sacs which are found between joints throughout the entire body, including the shoulder.
-These function by decreasing friction between the bone and the muscles as well as act as cushions between the soft tissues and the bones.
+The bursae are small, fluid-filled sacs that are found between joints throughout the entire body, including the shoulder.
+These function by decreasing friction between the bone and the muscles and acting as cushions between the soft tissues and the bones.

 Occasionally, excessive utilization of the shoulder can contribute to the swelling and inflammation of the bursa between the rotator cuff and a part of the shoulder blade called the acromion.
 The outcome measure of this health issue is a condition known as bursitis.